Spyplanes, Spyships, & Seizures:

 The day Soviet Premier Khruschchev ordered the withdrawal of Soviet missiles from Cuba, as the cabinet members departed the oval office, his brother looked back and saw President Kennedy sitting down at his desk to write a private letter to Major Anderson's widow.

 1967: Israel attacks U.S.S.
 Liberty in 6-Day War.
-Egypt, Syria and Jordan began massing troops along the borders with Israel, in an apparent move to invade the Zionist nation, and return it to the Palestinians.
+Egypt, Syria and Jordan began massing troops along the borders with Israel, in an apparent move to invade the Zionist nation, and return control of it to the native Palestinians.
 Israel decided to strike first.
-In an apparent attempt to conceal its initiation of hostilities, Israel targeted the U.S.S.
+In what became known as the "Six-Day War," Israel seized control of Gaza and the West Bank of the Jordan River.
+During its attacks, for reasons never clearly established, Israel targeted the U.S.S.
 Liberty, an American spy ship loitering in international waters between Israel and Egypt.

-Several crewmen were killed and injured, in a series of sea and air attacks lasting over an hour -- despite repeated radio calls from the ship to the attackers and others.
+Several crewmen were killed or injured, in a series of sea and air attacks lasting over an hour -- despite repeated radio calls from the ship to the attackers and others, while flying the American flag.
 Israel lamely argued that the U.S. ship was mistaken for an enemy vessel.

 The Liberty eventually limped back to port in Malta, listing to starboard from a hole blasted by a torpedo (see close-up picture) and punctured throughout with holes from Israeli cannon and machine-gun fire.